ctsit/redcap_entity/README.md

 - a label (e.g. "Protocol")
 - the properties of your entity (e.g. title, status, PI, study site)

-Here we are going to define 2 entities, Protocol and Study site.
+Here we are going to define 2 entities, Study site and Protocol.

 ExternalModule.php